HaydenBarnett/cornerstone/README.md

 Cornerstone
 ===========

-A lightweight starter theme for Wordpress developers.
+A lightweight starter theme for Wordpress development.